Cricketers Are Ecstatic Playing In Pakistan For The First Time - UrduPoint

 Cricketers Are Ecstatic Playing In Pakistan For The First Time

-Top-level 50-over cricket will mark its return in Pakistan after a gap of four years when the first ball will be bowled at the National Stadium in Karachi at 3pm local time.
+Top-level 50-over cricket would mark its return in Pakistan after a gap of four years when the first ball would be bowled at the National Stadium in Karachi at 3pm local time.

 The Pakistan players, namely Abid Ali, Asif Ali, Fakhar Zaman, Imad Wasim, Imam-ul-Haq, Iftikhar Ahmed, Mohammad Amir, Mohammad Hasnain, Mohammad Nawaz, Mohammad Rizwan, Shadab Khan and Usman Shinwari are eager to jump on the opportunity and leave a mark in what promises to be a historic tour.

-“The players have set personal goals and look forward to perform to the best of their abilities to ensure that they entertain the cricket-loving nation.
+"The players have set personal goals and look forward to perform to the best of their abilities to ensure that they entertain the cricket-loving nation.
 Playing my first ODI match at the home venue is like making an international debut.
-I have set a target to score either the fastest century or half-century in the series.”
+I have set a target to score either the fastest century or half-century in the series", he added.

 Mohammad Nawaz, who last played for Pakistan in 2018 Asia Cup, said: "I am not only excited to be back in the ODI squad, but also thrilled to be playing in Karachi.
 I have featured in different leagues all over the world, but there is no parallel of a Pakistani crowd.

-“The PSL matches in Pakistan were packed, and it was a great joy to bowl in front of the people, who have so much passion for the game.”
+"The PSL matches in Pakistan were packed, and it was a great joy to bowl in front of the people, who have so much passion for the game", he said.

-“It is always a great to play in front of the local crowd as it gives a great energy to the players to perform.”
+"It is always a great to play in front of the local crowd as it gives a great energy to the players to perform", he added.